oligogenic/oligopipe-docs/docs/input.md

 `oligopipe` accepts a list of variants from a single individual only, as it creates all possible variant combinations between pairs assuming that these belong to the same individual.

-You can provide either Single Nucleotide Variants (SNVs) or small insertions/deletions (indels).
+You can provide both Single Nucleotide Variants (SNVs) or small insertions/deletions (indels).
+Larger structural variants, copy-number variants and indels of length > 100 bps can not currently be predicted.

 Types of input files